AIRLINE REBRANDING MARKET STUDY

 As is, there is at least one carrier creating preference by building an emerging brand.
 However, that carrier is still searching for a desired sweet spot.

 The rest?
 They are wallowing in a self-inflicted mire.
-In this airline rebranding study, we’ve analyzed the four largest domestic carriers to examine what they are doing about it today.
+We’ve analyzed the four largest domestic carriers to examine what they are doing about it today.

 Airline Rebranding: The Major Domestic Airline Carriers

 American was the only major carrier who had not gone through a merger until recently.
-Now it has joined with US Air.
+Now it has swallowed up US Air.

 Changes are happening so quickly with American Airlines we had to update the airline rebranding study monthly.
 It had filed for bankruptcy and laid off workers with plans to lay off more.